- Automated Arrivals

 Transport should be booked by eligible patients for NHS appointments directly with the provider.
 Please telephone the Dorset Patient Transport Bureau on 0300 777 5555

-Private fees will be charged according to the British Medical Association recommendations that apply at the time for services such as the following: Private sickness certificates, private health insurance claim forms (e.g. BUPA,PPP), driving medicals, school fees insurance, fitness for occupation, travel or sporting activities, solicitors reports, travel medical forms, etc. Please enquire at the reception desk regarding the appropriate fees, or click here and please provide a stamped addressed envelope if you wish the forms to be posted to you on completion.
+Private fees will be charged according to the British Medical Association recommendations that apply at the time for services such as the following: Private sickness certificates, private health insurance claim forms (e.g. BUPA,PPP), driving medicals, school fees insurance, fitness for occupation, travel or sporting activities, solicitors reports, travel medical forms, etc. Click here to download an application form which must be completed for all requests.
+Please enquire at the reception desk regarding the appropriate fees, or click here to download, and please provide a stamped addressed envelope if you wish the forms to be posted to you on completion.
 We require payment before you receive your form.

 Please give as much notice as possible if you wish to book an appointment for a private medical examination, e.g. driving medical.
 We will require the forms prior to arranging an appointment.
 Late applications will incur an additional fee of £30.00.